ideascube/preseedcube/README.md

     websrv $ python -m SimpleHTTPServer

 Then the preseed file is available at `http://websrv:8000/go`.

+It is also available at http://filer.bsf-intranet.org/preseedcube/go

 Let's get started:

 * Boot on a `debian-8.5.0-amd64-DVD-1.iso` USB stick
 * At the (semi)graphical menu, hit `Esc` to get a boot prompt